 In other words, if you are investing in a mutual fund or ETF that tracks the S&P 500, you are likely inadvertently harming women with your investing.
-Logically the majority of other indices also result in the same negative outcomes for women workers, and their families and communities.
+Logically, most other indices also result in the same negative outcomes for women workers, their families and communities.

 For example, an employer-sponsored 401(k) or 403(b) retirement plan is a wonderful perk.
-But you are generally offered a very small number of options in the funds available to you.
+But you are generally offered a few options in the funds available to you.
 You may approach your plan administrator to convince them to add options that promote gender equity to your retirement plan.
 Easier said than done, of course!
-Meaningful change may take time and possibly building a coalition of your colleagues to strengthen your persuasion position.
+Meaningful change may take time, and possibly building a coalition of your colleagues to strengthen your persuasion position.

-If you have an individual retirement account (IRA), on the other hand, you have much more flexibility and control.
-Again, however, the time and effort to conduct meaningful analysis on each and every company in a mutual fund of interest to you can be daunting.
+If you have an individual retirement account (IRA), you also have much more flexibility and control.
+Again, however, the time and effort to conduct meaningful analysis of each and every company in a mutual fund of interest to you can be daunting.

 Envision Wealth Planning Aligns Investing Approach with Personal Values

-Luckily this research is what we do at Envision Wealth Planning.
-Our passion is about aligning your investments with your personal values.
+Luckily, this research is what we do at Envision Wealth Planning.
+Our passion is to help you align your investments with your personal values.
 Our Envision Justice Series Portfolios™ screen for female empowerment, anti-racism, and planet protection.
 The Envision Wealth Planning investment process starts with qualifying and quantifying your goals.
 We will help you select a portfolio that meets your individualized requirements.
 Requirements that include a timeline, risk tolerance, and return.

 We call this part of our process “Risk-Adjusted, Return-Enhanced” Investing (RARE™).
 We then take it a step further, incorporating your values into your investing —what we call “Values-Integrated Portfolio” (VIP™) Investing.
 We benchmark our Envision Justice Series Portfolios™ against commercially available investments from some of the most well-known mutual fund companies.